CodersRealm/AmqpClient/README.md

 # CodersRealm.AmqpClient

 A simple, modern .NET message broker client.
-This library simplifies working with message queues and topics by providing a single, unified client for any AMQP 1.0 - compatible message broker <sup>*</sup>.
+This library simplifies working with message queues and topics by providing a single, unified client for any AMQP 1.0 - compatible message broker[^1].

 ## ✨ Key Features